 The Town of Union Parks and Recreation Five-Year Capital Improvements Plan does not limit the park and recreation projects that the Town can undertake.
-It should be used to provide direction to the Town Parks Committee for major park related projects but other opportunities may arise when grant programs change or new sources of funding are made available.
+Where it makes economic and scheduling sense line items could be combined to reduce duplication of effort.
+For example, if the entire Community Recreation Park site were mass graded then those grading costs associated with constructing individual ball diamonds, soccer fields, parking and storm ponds could be substantially reduced.
+This plan should be used to provide direction to the Town Parks Commission for major park related projects, but other opportunities may arise when grant programs change or new sources of funding are made available.